 It’s all about power in David Mamet’s groundbreaking drama about political correctness and perception.
 When John, a professor, tries to help his student Carol, is it a misunderstanding or inherent misogyny that causes trouble?
-Featuring Johnny Lee Davenport (The Whipping Man, Thurgood), Oleanna crackles with the fiery dialogue of Mamet at his finest.
+Featuring Johnny Lee Davenport (The Whipping Man, Thurgood) and Obehi Janice (The Gift Horse), Oleanna crackles with the fiery dialogue of Mamet at his finest.

 Note: In accordance with the playwright’s wishes and our contractual obligations, we will not be hosting post-performance talkbacks for this production.
 Check back here soon for opportunities to engage with us, including our open First Rehearsal, Sneak Peek, and our fall session of Page to Stage.

 Unveiled | Statements after an Arrest under the Immorality Act | Lonely Planet | Ripe Frenzy